SarahAndyshak/ParksDirectoryCopy.Solution/README.md

 DELETE http://localhost:5000/api/parks/{id}
 ```

-Note: `{id}` is a variable and it should be replaced with the id number of the planet you want to GET, PUT, or DELETE.
+Note: `{id}` is a variable and it should be replaced with the id number of the park you want to GET, PUT, or DELETE.
 For GET .../page/{page}, {page} indicates the page number you wish to view.

 #### Optional Query String Parameters for GET Request